ibm-cloud-docs/pattern-pvs-ibmi-resiliency/compute-design.md

 ## Compute considerations for disaster recovery
 {: #design-considerations-dr}

-{{site.data.keyword.IBM_notm}} Global Replication Service (GRS) is a powerful solution that provides asynchronous data replication for {{site.data.keyword.IBM_notm}}i, AIX, and Linux workloads.
+{{site.data.keyword.IBM_notm}} Global Replication Service (GRS) is a powerful solution that provides asynchronous data replication for {{site.data.keyword.IBM_notm}}i workloads.
 GRS helps ensure data resilience by replicating storage volumes from one {{site.data.keyword.IBM_notm}} data center to a geographically distant {{site.data.keyword.IBM_notm}} data center.
 It supports failover and failback mechanisms, allowing seamless transitions between primary and secondary sites.

 These are key considerations for a successful disaster recovery setup of Power Virtual Server workloads in the {{site.data.keyword.powerSys_notm}} resiliency pattern.